carldamey/solitaire-v2/README.md

 ## Icebox Features
 - Add consistency in CSS color formats
-- Move Draw & Waste Piles above Tableau
+- Move Draw & Waste Piles away from Tableau
 - Add Ability to View Rules During Gameplay
 - Display the top 3 Waste Pile cards as opposed to just the top one
-- Improve styling with gradients and other similar changes
+- Improve styling with gradients and other similar changes (include fallbacks and moz)
 - Make card size responsive to view window size
 - Add audio feedback to moves
 - Add mute option
-- Fix minor issue with moving kings to ace slots
 - Change victory screen to different page
 - Allow resetting after win in a clean fashion
 - Make selected card's outline more visible
 - Add table of contents to README
+- Signify amount of cards in draw pile & waste pile

 ## Current Bugs
-- Timer continues to run after game ends
 - Victory screen does not reset when resetting game
 - Final King takes multiple moves to get into ace pile (does it use a move?)

 ## Update Log
 ### v2.1 - 10
  - Updates formatting in primary files
+ - Updates routing & routers
+ - Fixes bug causing timer to continue after game ends
 ### v2.0 - 10/29/2023:
 - Moves game to MEN stack format
 - Shortens space between cards to save screen space